 Spring outdoors at Basildon Park

-As the warmer days draw closer, why not dust off the winter cobwebs by discovering Basildon Park in spring.
+As the warmer days draw closer, why not dust off the cobwebs by discovering Basildon Park in spring.
 Choose a parkland walk to find fresh signs of spring, or discover spring bulbs starting to bloom in the gardens.

 Cheery buttercups and daffodils cover the parkland in spring.
 With four way-marked paths to choose from, there is plenty of opportunity to discover spring flowers blooming on a refreshing walk.
 Follow the green walk for the chance to see some impressive views of the mansion through the trees across the parkland, and follow the orange walk to find ancient trees.
 On your way, look out for spring flowers such as violets, cowslip, cherry blossom and primroses.